usefulalgorithm/usefulalgorithm/README.md

 - _Ephemera_, by Fergus Jones, Perko
 - _浪費愛情_, by 小安
 - _Strange Meridians_, by upsammy
-- _Decide Which Way The Eyes Are Looking_, by Lina Tullgren
 - _Peasant_, by Richard Dawson
 - _Intrinsic Rhythm_, by Perila
 - _CODE NOIR_, by Quinton Barnes